Judge pares down Arizona tribal students' suit vs US agency

 The U.S. Department of Justice and the U.S. Bureau of Indian Affairs didn't immediately respond to emailed requests for comment.

+In a November court hearing, DOJ attorney Lisa Ann Olson said the Bureau of Indian Education's efforts to provide the students with proper schooling have fallen short but it is doing its best.
+She said the agency faces obstacles beyond its control, including recruiting and retaining staff, housing employees and overcoming the isolation of the reservation that's reachable only by mule, foot or helicopter.

+“There's no simple command that's going to solve all of the problems," she said.
+“And if solutions are offered, we will eagerly accept them to the extent they're legally permissible and feasible.”

-The Havasupai reservation known for its towering blue-green waterfalls is one of the most remote in the continental U.S., reachable only by foot, mule or helicopter.
-Children often are sent to boarding school or off the reservation for high school because they have no option to finish school at home.
+The Havasupai reservation known for its towering blue-green waterfalls is one of the most remote in the continental U.S. Children often are sent to boarding school or off the reservation for high school because they have no option to finish school at home.

 All of the roughly 70 elementary school students qualify for free or reduced lunch and most are limited in English and math proficiency, according to the lawsuit.
 Most students have special education needs, the plaintiffs' attorneys say.